Audio/MIDI multitrack recording software

 VST Instrument Plugins

-A VST plugin will initially appear in both Effect and Instrument selectors.
-The first time it is loaded MultitrackStudio determines whether it's an effect and/or an instrument.
-From then on it will appear in the appropriate selector only.
+A VST plugin will initially appear in both the Effect and Instrument selectors.
+The first time it is loaded, MultitrackStudio determines whether it's an effect and/or an instrument.
+From then on, it will appear in the appropriate selector only.

-VST Instruments respond to all the streams that are in the track's MIDI file.
-However, in most cases it will be easier to use multiple tracks (each using an instance of the VST Instrument) instead.
+VST Instruments respond to all the streams in the track's MIDI file.
+However, in most cases, it's easier to use multiple tracks (each using an instance of the VST Instrument) instead.

 MIDI 2.0 / MPE